Bjerringbro-Silkeborg Håndbold

 Bjerringbro-Silkeborg Håndbold is a handball club, based in the two Danish cities of Bjerringbro and Silkeborg.
 Currently, Bjerringbro-Silkeborg competes in the men's Danish Handball League.
 The home arena of the team is JYSK Arena.

 The official fan club is called BSH Support.
-The fan club has previously been known as BSV Support and Black Eagles.
+The fan club has previously been known as BSV Support and as Black Eagles.

 History

 The club was founded in 2005, when Bjerringbro FH and Silkeborg-Voel KFUM merged their first teams to create the new club.
 The mother club Bjerringbro FH won the silver medal of the Danish Handball League in 2002.
 Silkeborg-Voel KFUM and Bjerringbro FH has continued to compete separately with their respective women's teams.

+In the 2011-12 season they played in the EHF Champions League for the first time after losing the final of the 2010-11 Danish Championship to AG København.

 In 2016 the club won their first Danish championship, beating Team Tvis Holstebro in the final.
 The same year they also won the Danish Super Cup.

+In 2018 Silkeborg-Voel decided to leave the cooperation, so Bjerringbro FH would be the sole mother club.
+The club did however continue coorporating in talent development.
+Therefore, ahead of the 2019-2020 season the club changed their name from Bjerringbro-Silkeborg-Voel to Bjerringbro-Silkeborg Håndbold, and changed their logo at the same occasion.